-Though the west had captured his mind early on in his life, Sensei’s heart and spirit always felt most at home with eastern traditions.
-Some of the eastern influences on Sensei include the writings of Yogananda (Yogi mystic), Vedanta philosophy, Miyomoto Musashi (the Japanese swordsmen) Laozi also known as Lao Tzu (Chinese mystic, scholar & philosopher), Sun Tzu (Chinese general, philosopher & strategist), the monks of Shaolin and the writings of Venerable Master Hsing Yun founder of Fo Guang Shan.
-The Buddha’s life and wisdom have by far made the deepest impressions on Sensei.
+Though the west had captured his mind early on in life, Sensei’s heart and spirit always felt most at home with eastern traditions.
+Some of the eastern influences on his thinking include the writings of Yogananda (Yogi mystic), Vedanta philosophy, Miyomoto Musashi (the Japanese swordsmen) Laozi also known as Lao Tzu (Chinese mystic, scholar & philosopher), Sun Tzu (Chinese general, philosopher & strategist), the monks of Shaolin and the writings of Venerable Master Hsing Yun founder of Fo Guang Shan.
+The Buddha’s life and wisdom have had a deeply profound impact on him.
 Sensei has been a life long martial arts practitioner and instructor.
-At age 11, he was introduced to meditation through his martial arts training.
+At age 11, he was introduced to meditation through martial arts training.
 He became a black belt in karate at age 19 and is one of several high ranking black belts in his family.
-Meditation, and martial arts, have remained essential components of his daily life practices.
-Nutritionally, he follows a plant-based diet. (i.e. vegan no eating dairy products, soy or meat) Sensei maintains a personal pH between 7.7 – 8.0 by following an alkaline protocol he’s created.
-His reasons for doing so are primarily spiritual and secondly for the health benefits.
+Meditation, and martial arts, have remained essential components of Sensei’s daily life.
+Nutritionally, he follows a plant-based diet. (i.e. vegan no eating dairy products, soy, fish or meat) His reasons for doing so are primarily spiritual, for the health benefits and the environment.

 “As a teenager I wanted what many young men wanted and strove to obtain.
-A good education, 6-figure salary, nice car, perhaps get married and a posh place to live.
+A good education, 6-figure income, nice car, perhaps get married and a posh place to live.
 What I later called the “Triple M Life.” (marriage, mortgage, Mercedes…not necessarily in that order) That mission was accomplished…the suffering it brought me was overwhelming.
-But, as a young man, more than all of these things I wanted to achieve a life free of suffering.
-After an arduous journey and commitment to experiencing Truth firsthand…it finally happened.
+But, more than all of these things I wanted to achieve a life free of suffering.
+After an arduous journey and commitment to mastering mind…it finally happened.
 It was a process.
-I lost my self and along with it my suffering.
+I lost my sense of a “self” and along with it my suffering.
 I’m on a mission to share mind mastery with others to relieve them of their suffering.” -Sensei.